momentum-mod/docs/content/docs/guide/map_submission/map_porting.md

 `trigger_push` entities that push the player into a ramp are very inconsistent and give different speeds depending on how you jump into it.
 Replace these with `trigger_setspeed` for a more consistent and less exploitable boost.
-You will have to tweak the values to make the boost similar in speed and trajectory to the original `trigger_push`.
-Enable the "Strict Mode" option to prevent the trigger from activating at all when the player jumps into it.
+You will have to walk directly into these triggers to get an accurate recording of their push speed and then use the "Convert to Set Speed" button to convert the boost.

 ![Ramp Boost](/images/map_porting/setspeed.png)